appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/navigate-to.md

 # navigateTo()

-navigateTo() allows the user to navigate between the internal pages of the App or to an external URL.
-It could be triggered on any widget action like Button `onClick`, Dropdown `onOptionChange`, etc. Enter the page name or the external URL in the navigateTo function (under a triggered action like `onClick`), enter the Query parameters if required, and select the destination for the new page (a new window or same window).
+The `navigateTo()` function enables you to navigate between the internal pages of the App or to an external URL.

 <figure>